Personal, Social and Emotional Development

 In the garden the children have been learning to walk, run, balance, climb, jump, pedal and slide safely and confidently, negotiating space and avoiding obstacles, including each other!
 They have also been developing their skills at catching and batting balls as well as dressing themselves.

 These ‘gross motor skills’ are really important to develop muscles that will support finer movements in the future e.g. writing.

 To develop finer motor skills the children have been learning to cut, thread, hammer, hole punch, peel and complete puzzles.

 The children have been loving looking at books, both independently and in small groups.
-They have learnt how to choose a book, how to turn the pages carefully, look at and talk about the pictures and re-tell the story in their own words.
-When sharing a book with an adult they have learnt new ‘book language’ e.g. front cover, title, author and to guess what might happen next.
+They have learnt how to choose a book, how to turn the pages carefully, look at and talk about the pictures and re-tell the story in their own words. we have been looking at different stories and learning how to retell a story.
+Children have enjoyed using props and story puppets to retell stories.

 There have been lots of opportunities for the children to make marks using a wide variety of resources including chalk, paint, felt tips, ‘paint’ computer program, crayons and water.
 They have been learning how to hold the resources, developing a pincer grip and establishing their dominant hand, right or left.
 They have talked about what they are drawing and some children have learnt how to write some of the letters in their name.

 Opportunities to develop mathematical skills are all around the nursery environment and the skilled staff play alongside the children, modelling mathematical language, counting, comparing, sorting, estimating and talking about and building with shapes.